 “We’re looking at it and will be making a decision,” Trump said.
 “A lot of the states that are infected—they’ve asked me if I’d look at it so we’re going to look at it.
 Maybe for a short period of time.”

-Trump also said they wouldn’t close New York’s subway system.
+Trump also said New York's subway system wouldn’t be closed.